Overview

 We’ve worked hard to ensure the engagement process for our price submission is inclusive and accessible to everyone.
 We’ve provided a range of opportunities for participation, enabling input from customers and communities across our service region.
 Importantly, our customers have helped shape the process and set the agenda for our deliberative forum.

-Our deliberative forum is underway
+Our deliberative forum has concluded

 “Our communities are growing and our climate is changing.
 How do we work together to plan for the future so we can continue to provide safe, reliable, sustainable and affordable services for now and generations to come?”

-The process will focus on the following:
+The process focused on the following:

 • How North East Water balances fixed and volumetric charges on bills